GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 - A slash is appended to the subprotocol name.
 For an example:<br> `org-protocol://capture?url=...` becomes `org-protocol://capture/?url=...`<br> Because of this Emacs may not recognize a subprotocol.
-- The URL is encoded into the local system character set, so Emacs will get unibyte characters instead of UTF-8.
+- The URL is encoded into the local unibyte system character set, so Emacs will get single byte characters instead of UTF-8.

 In addition, the URL should be no longer than 32kb.
 All this makes setup of org-protocol in Windows a non-trivial task.

-To address the first problem you may advice `org-protocol-check-filename-for-protocol` function:
+To address the problem with URL you may advice `org-protocol-check-filename-for-protocol` function:

 ```clojure
 (defun advice-org-protocol-check-filename (orig-fun &rest args)